-10. The treasury position as at 31 December 2014 is shown in the following table.
+13. The treasury position for borrowing and investments as at 31 December 2015 is shown in the following table.
 Borrowing is predominantly made up of fixed interest rate loans payable on maturity.
 Investments fluctuate daily and are represented by fixed term deposits, notice deposit accounts and money market funds.
 These balances arise due to the timing of cash flows and working capital as well as the existence of reserves, provisions and balances required for future use.

 Principal £m Average Rate %

 External Borrowing

-Public Works Loan Board 423.7 5.35
+- Public Works Loan Board 614.5 4.94

-- Market Loans 52.0 4.10
+- Market Loans 52 4.13

-- Other 0.4 0.00
+- Other 0.9 0

-Total Debt 476.1 5.21
+Total Debt 667.3 4.87

-Treasury Investments 70.9 0.66
+Treasury Investments 83.4 0.7

-11. The Council's current debt maturity profile is shown in the following graph on the assumption that all loans run to their final maturity.
+14. The Council's current debt maturity profile is shown in the following graph on the assumption that all loans run to their final maturity.